scala/docs.scala-lang/_overviews/core/value-classes.md

 1. ... must have only a primary constructor with exactly one public, val parameter whose type is not a user-defined value class.
 (From Scala 2.11.0, the parameter may be non-public.)
 2. ... may not have `@specialized` type parameters.
-3. ... may not have nested or local classes, traits, or objects
+3. ... may not have nested or local classes, traits, or objects.
 4. ... may not define concrete `equals` or `hashCode` methods.
-5. ... must be a top-level class or a member of a statically accessible object
+5. ... must be a top-level class or a member of a statically accessible object.
 6. ... can only have defs as members.
 In particular, it cannot have lazy vals, vars, or vals as members.
 7. ... cannot be extended by another class.

 ### Examples of Limitations

-This section provides many concrete consequences of these limitations not already described in the necessary allocations section.
+This section provides many concrete examples of the limitations already described in the previous section.

 Multiple constructor parameters are not allowed: